-Parent Corporation EIN - Taxpayers that are included in a consolidated federal income tax return must provide the EIN of the corporation that files the consolidated federal income tax return.
+Parent Corporation EIN - Taxpayers that are included in a consolidated federal income tax return must provide the nine-digit EIN of the corporation that files the consolidated federal income tax return.
+If you are not included in a consolidated federal return, leave blank.